sbhark/SMServerMonitoring/README.md

 RoadMap
 ==================
-Assuming that I have time to continuously work on this application this is what I plan to do:
+Assuming that I have time to continuously work on this application this is what I plan to do in priority order:

 1) Additional third party API integrations for sending out alerts.